davidwehrle/Project2-Java022815/src/instructions/Project-Instructions.md

 - View wallet
 - Exit program

-The customer should be able to select each of these options
+The customer should be able to select any of these options.

 -------------

 #### A customer should be able to see a list of all products

-Each item in the list should include a product ID, the product name, category and whether or not it is in stock.
+Each item in the list should include a product ID, the product name, a product category, and whether or not it is in stock.
 You will need to come up with a system to generate appropriate IDs.

 -------------

 #### A customer should be able to sort the list of all products by name, category or price

 On any screen where the customer sees a list of products, the customer should be presented with options to sort the list by name, category or price.
+All user input can be gathered in the console through text commands, rather than relying on a graphics-based interface.

 -------------

-#### A customer should be able to see how much money he has left
+#### A customer should be able to see how much money they have left in their wallet.

 Customers should be presented with a random amount of money when the program is started.
-The current amount of money left should be visible when the customer selects 'View wallet'
+The current amount of money left should be visible when the customer inputs 'View wallet'.

 -------------